 |Perth, number of drivers unknown||Melbourne, Sydney, Perth, Gold Coast, Sunshine Coast, Brisbane, Geelong, Newcastle.|

 - Uber is the most widely-available platform but all three will soon be available in Sydney and Melbourne.

-- Ola is the only platform that doesn't charge riders surge pricing.
+- Ola and DiDi are the only platforms that don't charge riders surge pricing.

 - Each calculates the ride cost similarly but costs vary.
 The minimum fare also varies between platforms.

 - Different incentives are available for drivers on each platform so decide what you want when signing up.

 - You have the option of signing up for multiple rideshare platforms.

 More guides on Finder